The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Anticipatory Bail: If there's a risk of arrest due to allegations, seeking anticipatory bail can help protect your rights.

 • Counter Allegations: If you believe the accusations are fabricated, you might need to file counter-allegations with appropriate evidence.
-However, it's important to consult your lawyer before taking this step.

 • Seek Interim Relief: If the allegations are impacting your financial situation or reputation, you can consider seeking interim relief or protection from the court.